 I’ve just stepped into this new role at ACT in mid-February so TELUS team was indeed my first corporate group.
 I really appreciated the openness and positive vibe TELUS brought into this event.
 They donated their time helping us assemble safer sex kits.
 These kits comprised of a note with information about sexual health, a condom and a lube packet.
 ACT distributes over 2,000,000 condom and lube packs in the community each year and we’re grateful to TELUS for being part of our prevention work.

-If you would like to organize your own event to raise funds for ACT, you can contact me at email@example.com.
-To volunteer or donate, please visit
+If you would like to organize your own event to raise funds for ACT, you can contact me at [email protected].
+To volunteer or donate, please visit www.actoronto.org for more information.
+You can make a difference and change lives!

 Jonathan Azzi, a leader with TELUS’ Spectrum Team Resource Group and Head of Strategy at TELUS Digital (HE/HIM/HIS)